 Hypatia was an astronomer and mathematician at the University of Alexandria in Egypt.
 She lived about 1700 years ago.
-Can you see the globe next to her in this old drawing?

 Over many years of careful observing, the astronomers kept records of where the planets moved.
 They used maths to predict where a planet would be on a future date.
 Then, on that date, they went to check if their prediction was correct.
 They became very good at measuring, doing maths and doing calculations with big numbers.